2017-2018 Resident Artist: Jan Mun

 Jan Mun is a media artist that creates social sculptures working with digital and living media.
 The landscape has become her framework to unfold stories about others and herself by using a combination of artistic and scientific processes that manifest in the form of interactive installations, photography, performance, and bio-art.
 Jan creates interfaces to elicit participation as a reflection and critique of our political and social systems.
 Working with communities such as Newtown Creek Alliance, BeeVillageNYC, NYC Mycological Society, and the Soil & Microbiology labs at Brooklyn College Jan innovates ideas to be realized through research, chance, and collaboration.

-The interaction within the Mushroom Vortex Maze is based on cultivation and our biological instincts for food; one is lured into the vortex maze to forge for food or simply out of curiosity.
+The interaction within the Mushroom Vortex Maze was based on cultivation and our biological instincts for food; one is lured into the vortex maze to forge for food or simply out of curiosity.
 Foraging for mushrooms in the United States is discouraged due to risks of mistakenly eating poisonous species and the lack of knowledge to know the difference.
 This is one indicator of our dislocation to the natural environment toward a built environment.
-In the Mushroom Vortex Maze, a dialogue with these two relationships is created as another option to foster a symbiotic relationship the between natural and built environments.
+In the Mushroom Vortex Maze, a dialogue with these two relationships was created as another option to foster a symbiotic relationship the between natural and built environments.

 LandLab is funded in part by grants from the National Endowment for the Arts and the Joseph Robert Foundation.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.